U.N. Says At Least 95 People Killed In Attack On Mali Village

 "The government of Mali presents its deepest condolences to mourning families and assures all measures will be taken to arrest and punish the authors of this carnage," Mali's communications ministry said in a statement, according to Reuters.

-The ethnic groups have long had disagreements about resources.
+The ethnic groups have long had disagreements about resources, including grazing land and water.
 But according to the U.N., the tensions between the Dogon and Fulani communities have been "exacerbated by the presence of extremist groups" in the region.
 Human Rights Watch says that Islamist armed groups have increased their presence in central Mali since 2015.

 "The Dogon accuse the Fulani-Peulh of having ties to al-Qaida-linked extremist groups in Mali," Quist-Arcton reported.
 "The Fulani say the Malian military arms the Dogon hunters against them."